 NetApp’s Data Fabric vision aims to create a seamless experience for data access and hybrid cloud storage, and NetApp Cloud Manager plays a key role in that vision.

 With Data Fabric in place, organizations need not worry about the placement of data — Data Fabric allows data to be aligned anywhere in the hybrid architecture within their application requirements.
 It also provides the flexibility to move or migrate data in a hassle-free manner at any time.

 Data Fabric focuses on the five major design principles of Control, Choice, Integration, Access and Consistency in order to deliver an enterprise-class offering trusted by many organizations to meet their hybrid cloud architecture needs.
-The Data Fabric can be designed to span across multiple deployment topologies to optimally suit an organization’s requirements.

 For example, if the organization is planning a completely on-premises data center or private cloud solution, the storage architects can select from a choice of custom-built or software-defined storage solutions from NetApp.
 If the architecture spans across multiple public clouds such as AWS or Azure, customers can leverage these NetApp technologies to extend the Data Fabric:

 - SnapMirror® allows users to replicate data between on-premises and the cloud or between Cloud Volumes ONTAP (formerly ONTAP Cloud) instances hosted in different clouds.

 - SnapVault® backups help in long-term retention by replicating snapshot-based backups.

 NetApp Cloud Manager acts as the management pane of the Data Fabric, supporting the major public clouds or hybrid platforms and facilitating deployment and management of Cloud Volumes ONTAP endpoints.